NadaMohamedAbdAllah8/compare-hotel-prices/README.md

 2. For the first time, use composer dump-autload, in order to autolaod the classes.
 Note that you will need composer to be installed first before running the command.

 3. Use the collection to run the APIs
-   1. Create advertiser
+   1. Create advertiser.
+Add the advertiser URL (required), method (required), name (optional)
-   2. Run StoreData1FromAPI, or StoreData2FromAPI to store the API data in the database.
-Both will need the advertiser id as a parameter to run
+   2. Run storeData1FromAPI, or storeData2FromAPI to store the API data in the database.
+Both will need the advertiser id as a parameter.
-   3. Run ComparePrices to return a list of all the hotel rooms, without duplication, sorted from cheapest to expensive
+   3. Run comparePrices to return a list of all the hotel rooms, without duplication, sorted from cheapest to most expensive.

 Note: use StoreData1FromAPI to store data with the following structure {